Brooklyn-Style/Magic_Roll/README.md

 If the previous key was on the opposite hand, the output will be something a little less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L★` → `LS`. `Q☆` → `QU`*. `☆ → Space` SFBs can also be avoided this way.

 #### *Left Half:*
-`HIEA + YOU` is best for inrolls, as H comes before a vowel most of the time.
-There are no common consonants on this side to keep one-handed strings low.
+Using `HIEA + YOU` is best for inrolls, as `H` comes before a vowel most of the time.
+There are no other common consonants on this side to keep redirects and one-handed strings low.

 Magic `X` and `J` complete the pinky column.
 They turn most consonant-hand outrolls into alternates, and since a vowel almost always comes after, they become inrolls.
 These letters basically never pair with the other consonants so they're perfect for this job. *E.g. `BX` → `BR` `SJ` → `SW`*